Benazepril (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, heart failure, heart disease, dehydration, low blood pressure, a mineral imbalance (high or low potassium or sodium), or an autoimmune disorder.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, or heart failure.

 - This medicine may cause the following problems: